-Approximately 27% (isolated)

-c.
+Approximately 55% (very isolated/human made); average 2% slope across the site c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.